Missile systems "Topol" and "Topol-m". Topol m photo video of strategic missile forces Topol m characteristics destruction radius

 Plesetsk

-successful launch Combat training launch of the Topol ICBM at the Kura range (Kamchatka).
-The purpose of the launch is to test the reliability of a rocket with a long shelf life.
-For the first time in the Strategic Missile Forces, the shelf life of a rocket was 20 years ().
+successful launch Combat training launch of the Topol ICBM at the Kura training ground (Kamchatka).
+The purpose of the launch is to test the reliability of the rocket with a long shelf life.
+For the first time in the Strategic Missile Forces, the shelf life of a missile was 20 years ().

 91